 During the week before the cleanse, we request that you go to bed before 9:30 p.m.
 Your body needs to create energy reserves ahead of time and it does it best before midnight.
 The more energy you have stored away, the more effectively your body will work during the cleanse.

 Envision getting better, look forward to feeling great, enthusiastically anticipate the turn-around in your life.

 What to Wear

 During the cleanse many people feel colder than usual, because their body redirects energy from heating itself to cleansing and healing of tissues and internal organs.
 Take this into consideration when packing clothes for your stay.
 A pair of socks from real wool and in cooler season a wool sweater are some of the best items to take along, since most synthetic materials and cotton cannot provide similar warmth, when you feel cold on the inside.
 Choose comfortable and casual clothes, and plan to dress in layers for comfort in fluctuating outside temperatures.
-Take some warm, loose clothing, such as sweats and a warm waterproof coat.
+Take some warm, loose clothing, such as sweat pants and a warm waterproof coat.

-Also take into consideration that there are quite a bit of rainy days on the Island, so do not forget waterpoof shoes and a rain coat, no matter what season you come.
+Also take into consideration that there are quite a few rainy days on the Island, so do not forget waterproof shoes and a rain coat, no matter what season you come.